abhirock1998/mb-navigation/README.md

 - _optional_ `Name` is name of the waypoint
 - _required_ `Latitude` latitude of thwe waypoint
 - _required_ `Longitude` longitude of thwe waypoint
-- _optional_ `whiteList` To designate a specific point as a stoppage point, all points are set as stoppage points by default.
-- _optional_ `updateLocationDelay` This is the number of seconds for which we listen to any location changes.
-The default value is `0`